zalando/skipper/docs/kubernetes/routegroups.md

 define Skipper routing in Kubernetes, while providing a straightforward way to configure the routing features supported by Skipper and not defined by the generic Ingress.

-**Important Note:**

-*The integration of the RouteGroup CRD with DNS configuration solutions is a work in progress.*

 ## Skipper as Kubernetes Ingress controller

 Skipper is an extensible HTTP router with rich route matching, and request flow and traffic shaping